manzoorqirat-boop/TanaBanaApp/README.md

 - Verified: `npx tsc --noEmit` and `--noUnusedLocals --noUnusedParameters` both clean across the whole project after these changes, same as every other pass in this README.

+**The web app needed the same fix, and initially didn't have it.**
+Changing the backend contract without checking every caller is exactly the kind of mistake this project's audit pass exists to catch — `pages/ResetPassword.tsx` was still sending `{token, new_password}`, which the rewritten backend no longer accepts at all, and `pages/Tenants.tsx` was still collecting a plaintext owner password that the backend now silently ignores.
+Both are real breaks, not theoretical ones — confirmed by running the *actual* `npm run build` (not just a type-check) before and after.
+Fixed to match: `api.ts`, `AuthContext.tsx` (same `setSession` extraction as mobile), `ForgotPassword.tsx`, `ResetPassword.tsx` (OTP entry, no more `useSearchParams` token reading), a new `ActivateAccount.tsx` page, `Login.tsx` (added the activation link), `Tenants.tsx` (dropped the owner-password field), and `App.tsx` (new route).
+Verified with a full build (`tsc -b && vite build`, the exact command CI runs) and `npm run lint` — zero new errors on either; the 33 lint problems that remain are pre-existing and unrelated (confirmed by running the same lint against the original, untouched upload).
+This is a separate repo (`QMfg-Frontend`), not part of this one.

 **What to check once there's a real Brevo account and a real database:** the whole activation loop end to end — Tenants creates a